kura-labs-org/DEPLOY_09_TERRAFORM/README.md

 <h1 align=center>Deployment 9: Terraform Challenge</h1>

+**Note**: for this documentation, I updated the [README.md](https://github.com/ibrahima1289/DEPLOY_09_TERRAFORM/blob/master/README.md) file from the master branch of this repository.

 ## Goal:

 Create the following resources in AWS using the latest Terraform version (do not use external modules):